parisepigenetics/Methylator-Documentation/docs/quick_start.md

     - WT  (Wild Type)
     - 1KO (simple Knock-Out of DNMT1)
     - DKO (double Knock-Out of DNMT3A/B)
     The dataset was reduced to a portion of chromsome 19.

 <figure markdown="span">
-    **Scheme of DNMT1 and DNMT3A/3 biological functions**
     ![dnmt](img/dnmt.png){ align=left width=350 height=200 }
 </figure>